getspooky/yaldash/README.md

 - [License](#license)
 - [Support the Team](#Support-the-Team)

-## About LaravelDash
+## Introduction

-LaravelDash provides a powerful user interfaces for CRUD (create, read, update, delete) operations for Laravel applications.
-It offers additonal features including Charts , `Panel Management` , `Settings` , `Payment System` and `Store`
+LaravelDash is a beautifully designed administration panel for Laravel.
+It offers additonal features including `Charts` , `Panel Management` , `Settings` , `Payment System` , `Store` and more.

-## Quick Introduction

-Developers are lazy.
-No, I’m not kidding—they work hard to create systems that help them avoid more work in the future.
-Especially, repetitive work.
-And there are quite extreme examples now—we don’t need to write code anymore; it is being generated for us. <br />
-LaravelDash provides a powerful user interfaces for CRUD (create, read, update, delete) operations for Laravel applications.
-It offers additonal features including searching, Charts , Panel Management , Settings , Payment System ... <br />
-Before installing LaravelDash it is very important to take a quick moment to learn what it is.
-What is ? <br />
-An admin interface for your Laravel app , An easy way to add/edit/delete data for your app , A content management system (CMS) With LaravelDash you can create any kind of application your heart desires.
-LaravelDash are simply tools to make it easier to build.

 ## Features